HKU-DeepAccident/HKU-DeepAccident.github.io/Readme.txt

 Author: BootstrapMade.com
 License: https://bootstrapmade.com/license/

-We also thank the ONCE dataste for contribution in the designing.
+We also thank the ONCE dataset for contribution in the designing.